Tupolev Tu-4

-The Tupolev Tu-4 (Туполев Ту-4; NATO reporting name: Bull) is a piston-engined Soviet strategic bomber that served the Soviet Air Force from the late 1940s to mid-1960s.
-It was an unlicensed, reverse-engineered copy of the American Boeing B-29 Superfortress.
+The Tupolev Tu-4 (Туполев Ту-4; NATO reporting name: Bull) is a piston-engined Soviet strategic bomber that served the Soviet Air Force from the late 1940s to the mid-1960s.
+The aircraft was a copy of the American Boeing B-29 Superfortress, having been reverse-engineered from seized aircraft that had made emergency landings in the USSR.

 Design and development

-Toward the end of World War II, the Soviet Union saw the need for a strategic bombing capability similar to that of the United States Army Air Forces.
-The Soviet VVS air arm had the locally designed Petlyakov Pe-8 four-engined "heavy" in service at the start of the war, but only 93 had been built by the end of the war and the type had become obsolete.
-The U.S. regularly conducted bombing raids on Japan, from distant Pacific forward bases using B-29 Superfortresses.
+Toward the end of World War II, the Soviet Union saw the need for a strategic bombing capability similar to that of the Western Allies.
+The Soviet VVS air arm had the locally designed Petlyakov Pe-8 four-engined "heavy" in service at the start of the war, but besides suffering complicated engines only 93 had been built by the end of the war and the type had become obsolete.
+The U.S. regularly conducted bombing raids on Japan from distant Pacific forward bases using B-29 Superfortresses.
 Joseph Stalin ordered the development of a comparable bomber.

 The U.S. twice refused to supply the Soviet Union with B-29s under Lend Lease.
 However, on four occasions during 1944, individual B-29s made emergency landings in Soviet territory and one crashed after the crew bailed out.
 In accordance with the Soviet–Japanese Neutrality Pact, the Soviets were neutral in the Pacific War and so the bombers were interned and kept by the Soviets.
 Despite Soviet neutrality, the U.S. demanded the return of the bombers, but were refused.
 Three repairable B-29s were flown to Moscow and delivered to the Tupolev OKB.
 One B-29 was dismantled, the second was used for flight tests and training, and the third was left as a standard for cross-reference.
-The aircraft included one Boeing-Wichita −5-BW, two Boeing-Wichita −15-BWs and the wreckage of one Boeing-Renton −1-BN, comprising three different models from two different production lines, at Wichita and Renton.
+The aircraft included one Boeing-Wichita –5-BW, two Boeing-Wichita –15-BWs and the wreckage of one Boeing-Renton –1-BN, comprising three different models from two different production lines, at Wichita and Renton.
 Only one of the four had deicing boots, as would be used on the Tu-4.
 The fourth B-29 was returned to the US along with its crew with the end of the Soviet-Japanese peace.
 The Soviets declared war on Japan two days after the atomic bombing of Hiroshima, in accordance with the Yalta Agreement.

 Stalin told Tupolev to duplicate the Superfortress in as short a time as possible instead of continuing with his own comparable ANT-64/Tu-10.
 The reverse-engineering effort involved 900 factories and research institutes, which finished the design work during the first year, and 105,000 drawings were made.
 By the end of the second year, the Soviet industry was to produce twenty copies of the aircraft, ready for state acceptance trials.